华裔文:HWAYIH WOEN

 As the title suggests, this website is a comprehensive resource on how to use Chinese characters to write the English language.
 The user, from the outset, must clearly understand this point because the layman's stereotypical misunderstanding conflates this system with the construction of an entirely new and bona fide language.
 That is to say, the content of this online reference is not a constructed language in the tradition of, for example, Volapük, Esperanto, or Ido.
 Rather, what is presented here is strictly an orthographic system, one that will enable the knowledgeable user to read a string of Chinese characters and read aloud a perfectly formulated spoken English sentence on the basis of what is functionally—though not technically—a one-to-one graphical-spoken correspondence.

-The full spectrum of this system exists as a series of interlocking intersections across multiple linguistic and orthographic concepts; however, full and immediate functionality only requires the student to learn the content contained within the "Phonetic Characters" chart (available, free of charge, below).
+The full spectrum of this system exists as a series of interlocking intersections across multiple linguistic and orthographic concepts; however, full and immediate functionality only requires the student to learn the content contained within the "Phonetic Characters" chart (see Regarding Phonetic Characters below for further details).
 Therefore, for those seeking to immediately begin studying the system for the purpose of achieving base-level functionality as soon as possible, skipping directly to the "Regarding Phonetic Characters" section while disregarding any other expository material is certainly an option.
-Precisely speaking, this “base-level” functionality—the exclusive use and implementation of the content in the "Phonetic Characters" chart—is what is known as the “Junior Script,” according to the internal nomenclature of this system.
+Precisely speaking, this “base-level” functionality—the exclusive use and implementation of the content in the "Phonetic Characters" chart—is what is known as the "Junior Script," according to the internal nomenclature of this system.
 For an immediate step-by-step guide to learning the Hwayih Woen Junior Script, please refer to the Hwayih Woen Junior Script Worktext.

 This website lists out, free of charge, all 48 phonetic characters grouped within their respective subcategories to facilitate easily repeatable reference look-up.
 However, for those individuals who have zero prior experience with Chinese characters and/or find the complexity of the 48 Phonetic Characters to be too overwhelming, this website is pleased to provide a full and comprehensive worktext that demonstrates the tangibility of each Phonetic Character stroke-by-stroke in a way that ensures reliable retention.